-Data and data analysis are an integral part of denial management.
+Data and data analysis are an integral part of denial prevention and management.
 In some cases, denial management teams need help identifying the important information or the trends they should be looking for.
 The five strategies below can help teams interpret denial data and best utilize it within the denial appeal process.

 1. Analyze your trends for information

 There can be a lot of information buried inside your denial trends.
 For example, is there a particular behavior the provider or payer performs that leads to increased denials?
 Or is a specific payer denying all chest pain claims that do not result in a diagnosis like acute coronary syndrome?
 In some cases, particularly those with a nonspecific or uncertain diagnosis, looking at past trends will help identify the necessary documentation or protocol for a treatment plan to ensure appropriate reimbursement.
+Applying analytics to your revenue cycle can assist your team in answering some of these questions.

 Another trend worth evaluating is payments that have been received: where you have been paid and where you haven’t been paid.
 Not receiving payment is often not the same as a denial, but it can indicate a delayed time-to-money.
 Sometimes, it may also be common for a payer to request supplementary documentation on claims over a certain amount of money.
 In these cases, the trends in the data, analyzed by provider or by payer, can help you understand where recurring issues in reimbursement exist.
 By understanding this data, it becomes much easier to solve the problem through training, new or different documentation methods, or better communication with the payer.